Discover the Holy Land

 Israel is the place where the Bible comes alive.
 Here, every hill, every valley, every ancient road bears the imprint of events that changed the course of human history.
 With Kairos Biblical Trips, you will walk the same roads that Jesus walked, sail on the same waters of the Sea of Galilee, and stand in silence at the Western Wall — where the prayers of millions of believers have echoed throughout the millennia.

-This premium 7–8 day journey takes you from north to south through the entire Holy Land, combining spiritual discovery with modern comfort and the guidance of a certified, Romanian-speaking guide.
+This premium 7–8 day journey takes you from north to south through the entire Holy Land, combining spiritual discovery with modern comfort and the guidance of a certified, Romanian-speaking theologian guide, alongside licensed local guides.

 What's Included